JoshuaWhittemore/Weather/README.md

 # README

 ## TLDR
-This repo is for a Rails app that provides the weather and forecast for locations in the united states.
+This repo is for a Rails app that provides the weather and forecast for locations in the United States.

 Once deployed, a user can enter a location into a form on the root page of the app to get the forecast and the weather at that location.

 1. Enter location
 The location can be entered in several ways, including:
 * a zip code, like '01770'
 * a city & state, like "New York, New York" or "New York NY", etc.